Epsilon Sagittarii

 Epsilon Sagittarii (Latinised from ε Sagittarii, abbreviated Epsilon Sgr, ε Sgr), formally named Kaus Australis /'kɔːs ɔː'streilIs/, is a binary star system in the southern zodiac constellation of Sagittarius.
-The apparent visual magnitude of +1.85 makes it the brightest object in Sagittarius.
+The apparent visual magnitude of +1.85 makes it the brightest star in Sagittarius.
 Based upon parallax measurements, this star is around 143 ly from the Sun.

 Observation

 Epsilon Sagittarii can best be viewed in the month of August.
 The star is at least 10 degrees away from the ecliptic, and the Sun passes it overhead around December 25-26th.
 The star is visible from late January to late November from mid-northern latitudes.
 From mid-southern latitudes, the star is visible from early January until the middle of December.
 The star is not visible in areas above 55°N latitude.
 From latitudes below 55°S, Epsilon Sagittarii is a circumpolar star.

 Stellar system

 The primary star, ε Sagittarii A, of this binary star system has a stellar classification of B9.5IVp, with the luminosity class of IV suggesting it has a luminosity comparable to a subgiant star for its spectral type.
 It is suggested that chemical peculiarities in the spectrum may indicate a λ Boötis star.
 It has about 3.8 times the mass of the Sun and is radiating around 500 times the Sun's luminosity from its photosphere.

 Epsilon Sagittarii A is spinning rapidly with a projected rotational velocity of 236 km s^{−1}.
 This rapid rotation give the star an oblate shape, with its equatorial circumference being 34% larger than its polar circumference.
 The effective temperature across the star's surface varies as well, from 7,433 K in the equator to 11,720 K in the poles.
 At its equator, it is rotating at 95% of its critical (breakup) velocity, the highest rate ever measured for a star in the Milky Way.
 It also possesses a gaseous equatorial decretion disk.
 Its unusually rapid rotation is incompatible with stellar evolution models, and thus Epsilon Sagittarii is more likely the result of mass transfer of two stars previously in a binary system.

 It has a magnetic field with a strength in the range 10.5–130.5 Gauss and it is an X-ray source with a luminosity of about 10^{30} erg s^{−1}.
 The system displays an excess emission of infrared radiation, which would suggest the presence of a circumstellar disk of dust, but these claims were later found to be doubtful.